kvnsnchz/metaheuristic_project/README.md

 and returns a solution to the problem.

 However, some operator may need additional parameters to be passed.
-To solve this problem, the framework use an interface capture pattern, implemented in the `make` module.
+To solve this problem, the framework use an interface capture pattern.

+There is two ways to capture the interface: either with a functional approach, either with an object-oriented approach.
+You can use the one you prefer, the advice is to use the functional approach when you can implement your operator as a stateless function, and the object-oriented approach when you need àour operator to manage a state.

+#### Function capture

+The functional capture helpers are implemented in the `make` module.
 Basically, a function in this module capture the operator function's full interface and returns a function having the expected interface of the operator.